 Now through the camp the morning gun resounds: Now, noisy Gibbs the nightly watch relieves Up, up my sons!
 Grave Harrison exclaims, ( a learned clerk and not unknown to fame) and forth displays large packets unexplored.
 Tilghman, accustom’d to the well known voice, Pulls up his stockings smiling and preludes His daily labor with some mirthful stroke But falls, like, down without inflicting pain.
 Kidder of gentle soul, and courage true, And dearly lov’d by all for worth most rare, Such as in times of yore fill’d Bayard’s breast, Uprose, to plead for others longer sleep.
 But not might smooth the ancients care-worn brow He restless would pace the hut & still On Ham, and Henry call; congenial pair Who in rough blankets wrapped snor’d loud defiance To packets huge, to morning gun & Gibbs!
 Fort oft in gamesome mood these twain combin’d To tease Sctarius through him they pris’d Next to the chief who holds the reins of War.

-Source: Diary of the year 1778 by James McHenry
+Source: Diary of the year 1778 by James McHenry, but was written in the winter of 1779

 Robert Hanson Harrison calling them “my sons” when demanding that they wake up and get their asses moving.
-Tench Tilghman already getting himself ready but tripping and falling (he is unharmed).
-Richard Kidder Meade sitting up and asking that they be allowed to sleep for a little bit longer because he is the best.
+Tench Tilghman, always the hard worker and ready to tackle the task at hand, was already getting himself ready for the day, but tripped and fell (he is unharmed).
+Richard Kidder Meade sitting up and asking that Harrison let young Hamilton and McHenry sleep for a little bit longer because he is the best.
 Harrison being undeterred and gets referred to as “The ancient” (There it is again!
 Calling him Ancient!!
-It was more than just John Laurens!) as he paced and tried to get Alexander Hamilton and McHenry to get up but Hamilton and McHenry are protesting the large packets of new letters Harrison has brought for them, the wake-up guns, Caleb Gibbs being noisy, and just not wanting to get up for work in general by wrapping themselves up tighter in their blankets and snoring louder just to tease Harrison.
+It was more than just John Laurens!) as he paced and tried to get Alexander Hamilton and McHenry to get up but Hamilton and McHenry are protesting the large packets of new letters Harrison has brought for them, the wake-up guns, Caleb Gibbs back from Night Guard and being noisy, and just not wanting to get up for work in general by wrapping themselves up tighter in their blankets and snoring louder while pretending to still be asleep in teasing protest.
+The fact that McHenry writes that he and Hamilton often teamed up to do all sorts of similar mischief in order to tease Harrison together.

 This brings me joy.
 Everything about this is 10/10.
 Anything that gives us a glimpse of life at headquarters for the aides, in general, is a 10/10.